NIAEFEUP/cpp-for-c/content.md

 If we only use one library we can say `using namespace lib` and omit the specifier.

-## References

-TODO Elaborate

-# Object Oriented Programming

-A useful way we can organize our programs is thinking, for each concern, the data and the associated operations.

-An abstraction for this purpose is objects:
- * Hide the data away
- * Only comunicate through messages (function calls)
- * (some other principles... but you can learn that later :D)

-Let's see how we can use C++ (and classes) to do this.

-Example: vector (growing array of ints)

-[
-   * Show c/{vector.h/vector.c/main.c}
-   * Show cpp/{vector.h/main.cpp}
-   * Show cpp/main2.cpp
-]

-# Some (more) C++ Concepts

 ## RAII (Resource Aquisition is Initialization)

 C++ objects feature constructors (function run when we make the object)